 - MMA Fighting

-These sports are some of the most widely bet on and popular sports on betting websites.
-Some of the popular leagues that bettors favorite are below.
+These sports are some of the most widely bet on and popular sports on Ohio betting websites.
+Some of the popular leagues that bettors love are listed below.

 - Big Bash League, ICC, Twenty20

 More leagues exist on sportsbooks, but these are some of the most common that you will come across.
-Not every sport or game or league is legal, however.
+Not every sport, game or league is legal, however.
 Bettors should keep in mind that if they see the following offered, they might be on a phony sportsbook.